 Superlight.
 Waterproof.
 Breatheable.
 L.L.
 Bean’s TEK 02 3L is the jacket designed for the dreaded wet snow wintry mix, when it’s hot but precip is blowing in hard.
 Best used for high output activities like splitboarding, ski touring or spring riding.
 It’s also one of those year-round jackets, that you can easily pack and stow for all your other outdoor adventures.
 Heck, I have even gone for a run wearing this jacket.

 L.L.
 Bean’s three-layer TEK O2 nylon shell is the best in the business, combining bomber waterproof with unmatched lightness.
 And despite all that, it still feels like something you can move in.
 Gotta be the winner for a 4-season shell.
 L.L.
 Bean continues to impress with every new jacket we try and the Tek 02 is another necessity in your year-round closet.
+One of the best snowboard shell jackets out there for high output activites.
 [Purchase: $209]

 Designed in the Tetons, Stio’s Environ Jacket has been a favorite of Mountain Weekly News testers over the years and for good reasons.
 Stio has been using a fabric membrane known as Dermizax® a 3-Layer fabric membrane with 20,000mm waterproof, 10,000g breathability capabilities in both the Environ Jacket and Environ XT Jacket.

 This is the sort of shell you can easily toss inside your backpack while on the boot pack.
 The Stio Environ XT Jacket strips out some of the bells and whistles including no powder skirt and no thumb cuffs.
 However, do you really need all that for an early morning tour?
 There are 2 traditional pockets on the front of the jacket and on the inside a zippered pocket along with a place to stash your goggles.
 One of the best features of this jacket comes into play when it’s really storming the adjustable hood with a bonded brim.
+A higher end pricepoint gets you one of the best snowboarding jackets, if it works in the Tetons it will work for your needs too.
 [Purchase: $409]

 Designed for snowboarders by snowboarders, 686 has been keeping it real since day 1.
 What makes this jacket rad is hands down its warmth.